apreus/english-catalogue-of-books/README.md

 ## TODOs

-Written for week of 4/12-4/19:
+Written for week of 4/21 and onwards:

-### Done
+### Will Do
-* Write and Run script up until the finish of John's Google Colab Doc (done)
-* Checked for missing major column values and placed them in different CSVs (done)
-* Place fronttrunc and linemid entries into separate CSV (done)
+* Check for different ways of splitting entries
+    * Look at end of entries for date and year
+    * Add different patterns for capturing date and year
+    * Try Fuzzy Regex packages
+        * Consider TRE (The free and portable approximate regex matching library)

-### Doing
+### Will Wait
 * Read up on World Cat API and how it could be used to "fill in blanks" and fill up even more information that the English Catalogue does not contain
     * The (get) /bibs request looks to be the most promising: [WorldCat Search API v2](https://developer.api.oclc.org/wcv2#/Bibliographic%20Resources) (in the Bibliographic Resources section)
         * Input query can include the following: